runtimeverification/evm-semantics/proofs/erc20.md

     _:Map
 ```

-Unlike the ERC20-K specification, we do not specify the case when `VALUE` is less than 0 because it is not possible --- the `VALUE` parameter is declared as the type of *unsigned* 256-bit integer.
+Unlike the ERC20-K specification, we do not specify the case when `VALUE` is less than 0 because it is not possible --- the `VALUE` parameter is of type `uint256`, an *unsigned* 256-bit integer.

-Indeed, the ABI call mechanism will reject a call to this function if the `VALUE` is negative, which is out of the scope of the EVM-level specification.
+Indeed, the ABI call mechanism will reject a call to this function if the `VALUE` is negative, which is out of the scope of the EVM-level specification since it happens in the network level outside the EVM execution.

 ```{.k .erc20-spec .hkg-spec}
 requires: